What Is Continuing Education?

 Reduced employee turnover

 Although you may find that the benefits of continuing education outweigh the drawbacks, you should be aware of the cons.
-Notably, employees may need to spend more time away from their job as they spend time on their coursework.
-Programs also can be expensive, and you'll need to budget for the expense if you plan to offer continuing education as a benefit.
+Notably, employees may need to spend more time away from their jobs as they spend time on their coursework.
+Programs can also be expensive, and you'll need to budget for the expense if you plan to offer continuing education as a benefit.

 Article sources